How are European energy policies affecting biodiversity and ecosystem services in countries globally?

 Selection of a Research Assistant (see above)

-The framing for the research analyst’s work set the focus on the four main routes of the EU Energy Roadmap (energy efficiency, renewable energy, nuclear energy, and carbon capture and storage) and the creation of a list of terms out of this.
+The framing for the research analyst’s work set the focus on the four main routes of the EU Energy Roadmap (energy efficiency, renewable energy, nuclear energy, and carbon capture and storage) and created a list of terms out of this.
 These terms would capture concepts from, broadly speaking, the policies concerned, the technologies involved, the biodiversity impacts and the SDGs affected.

 The participants developed conceptual models of the complex system involving EU RES policies for particular technologies.
 These affect various aspects of biodiversity and each of the SDGs.
 They assessed these interactions in terms of positive or negative effects and according to their relative strengths, using a Fuzzy Cognitive Mapping approach.
 We then integrated these individual models into a single model, comparing the relative, cumulative impacts of RETs on biodiversity and the SDGs.